= Members Only

 Marie Bockenstedt, DVM, PhD, DACVP

 Dr. Marie Bockenstedt is an anatomic pathologist currently working in safety assessment at Covance, Inc., in Madison, Wisconsin.
 Her work at Covance primarily involves acting as a toxicologic study pathologist and providing scientific assistance to the immunohistochemistry and digital imaging teams.
 Before working at Covance, she completed her DVM, PhD, and pathology residency at Iowa State University College of Veterinary Medicine.
 Her PhD work focused on antibody-enhanced killing of the intracellular parasite Leishmania amazonensis.
-She became a Diplomate of the American College of Veterinary Pathologists (ACVP) in 2015 and is currently a candidate for the American Board of Toxicology.
+She became a Diplomate of the American College of Veterinary Pathologists (ACVP) in 2015 and became a Diplomate of the American Board of Toxicology in 2019.

 Molly H. Boyle, DVM, MPH, DACVP, FIATP